TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 11/Daniel 11.21.md

 ---

-And in his place shall stand up a contemptible person, to whom they had not given the honor of the kingdom: but he shall come in time of security, and shall obtain the kingdom by flatteries. [
+In his place shall stand up a contemptible person, to whom they had not given the honor of the kingdom: but he shall come in time of security, and shall obtain the kingdom by flatteries.